shervinazadi/GSS_Call_Python/README.md

 ## Upcoming Features

 - Support of list attributes
-- Support of intrinsic attributes
-- Suppot of adding vertex to primitives within the subpocess
+- Suppot of adding and removing vertices to and from primitives within the subpocess
 - Catching the errors of the subprocess
+- py file watcher

 ---